Hundreds of Millions of Dollars Have Been Recovered for Injured Babies and Children

 "*" indicates required fields

 When you live in Marlton, NJ, expecting a child is a source of joy and hope.
-Marlton (in Evesham Township, Burlington County) is a growing community — families, parks, schools, and homes thrive here.
+Marlton (in Evesham Township, Burlington County and nearby Camden County) is a growing community — families, parks, schools, and homes thrive here.
 But with growth comes responsibility: ensuring care during pregnancy and delivery meets high standards.
 When things go wrong—when doctors, nurses, or hospitals fail in their duty—the consequences can be lifelong.
-That’s what medical malpractice birth injury is about, and families in Marlton deserve to know when it happens, how to prevent it, and what options are available.
+That’s what medical malpractice birth injury is about, and families in Marlton deserve to know when it happens, how to prevent it, and what options are available, and how to secure the justice and compensation their family deserves.

 At The Child Injury Firm, we have helped many New Jersey families face the legal, medical, and emotional challenges of birth injury.
-If you live in Marlton, knowing your rights and risks is especially important—because even though Marlton is a smaller, close-knit community, birth injuries can and do occur.
+If you live in Marlton, knowing your rights and risks is especially important—because even though Marlton is a smaller, close-knit community, birth injuries can and do occur, and understanding and protecting your child’s legal rights from the start is crucial to securing their future.

 Marlton’s Demographics & Community Context